 Over the past few years, we’ve worked at adding more whole grains, more plant based proteins and more Mediterranean foods in our diet.
 This wheat berry and roasted red pepper salad also includes fresh basil, black olives and a lot of olive oil.
-It’s a winning combination for anyone on a Mediterranean diet as well as being really tasty.
+It’s also winning combination for anyone following The Longevity Diet or a Mediterranean diet.
 And it’s simple to prepare!

 Making a Salad with Wheat Berries